 How long to deep fry chicken thighs?

-About 15 minutes at 375°F (191°C); to check for doneness, remove the largest thigh and using a knife and fork open the meatiest portion of the thigh and check to make sure the juices run clear.
-Deep fried chicken thighs are one of the best parts of the chicken!
-You’ll want to move wings from their top spot once you’ve tried these!
+About 15 minutes at 375°F (191°C); to see if they’re done, remove the largest thigh.
+Then using a knife and fork, open the meatiest portion of the thigh and check to make sure the juices run clear.

 How long to deep fry chicken nuggets?